Consumer medicine information

 The incidence of patients who had a change of baseline heart rate of > 20 bpm for 2 or more consecutive visits was 2.1%, 3.8% and 2.9%, for tirzepatide 5 mg, 10 mg and 15 mg, respectively, compared with 2.1% for placebo.

 Small mean increases in PR interval were observed with tirzepatide when compared to placebo (mean increase of 1.4 to 3.2 msec and mean decrease of 1.4 msec respectively).
-No difference in arrythmia and cardiac conduction disorder treatment emergent events were observed between tirzepatide 5 mg, 10 mg, 15 mg and placebo (3.8%, 2.1%, 3.7% and 3% respectively).
+No difference in arrhythmia and cardiac conduction disorder treatment emergent events were observed between tirzepatide 5 mg, 10 mg, 15 mg and placebo (3.8%, 2.1%, 3.7% and 3% respectively).

+Injection site reactions.
 In the placebo-controlled phase 3 studies, injection site reactions were increased for tirzepatide (3.2%) compared with placebo (0.4%).

 Overall, in the phase 3 studies, the most common signs and symptoms of injection site reactions were erythema and pruritus.
 The maximum severity of injection site reactions for patients was mild (90%) or moderate (10%).
 No injection site reactions were serious.